fusioncharts/dev_centre_docs/chart-guide/chart-configurations/data-values.md

 The column chart with customized data value look like as shown below:

-LIVE CHART
+{% embed_chart chart-configurations-data-values-example-11.js %}

-Click here to edit the above chart.
+Click [here](http://jsfiddle.net/fusioncharts/v7409d3m/) to edit the above chart.